Stigma and substance use disorder

-People who struggle with substance use disorder face a wide range of stigmas.
+Hoosiers who struggle with substance use disorder face a wide range of stigmas.
 A stigma is a mark of disgrace that sets a person or a group apart.
-When people are labeled primarily because of their opioid or another substance use disorder, they are being negatively stereotyped.
+When our neighbors and loved ones are labeled primarily by their substance use disorder, they are being negatively stereotyped.

-Here are some examples of stigma reducing language that should be used, from the National Council for Behavioral Health, “Language Matters.”
-(2015)
+Here are some examples of stigma-reducing language that should be used:

 Person with opioid use disorder.

 Had a setback